 How to become a Phlebotomist

 Do you work well under pressure and have good hand-eye coordination?
 Are you methodical and precise when it comes to following procedures and instructions?
-Well, learning how to become a Phlebotomist could use these skills to create a career for you in the high demand health care industry.
+Then perhaps you should consider learning how to become a Phlebotomist, and join the growing healthcare industry.

-A pathology collector/phlebotomist is a medical professional who is responsible for collecting biological samples like blood, urine or swabs from patients.
+A phlebotomist or pathology collector is a medical professional who is responsible for collecting biological samples like blood, urine or swabs from patients.
 These samples are used for laboratory processing and diagnosis.

-As a phlebotomist or pathology collector you would carefully follow the set procedures to ensure no contamination or mix ups happen, as well as comply with strict hygiene regulations.
+As a phlebotomist or pathology collector you would carefully follow the set procedures to ensure no contamination or mix ups happen.
+You will also need to comply with strict hygiene regulations.
 Aside from collecting biological samples, it would be your responsibility to label them accurately, deliver samples within set time frames and maintain computerised records of the different tests that have been done.

 Apart from their scientific responsibilities, a phlebotomist or pathology collector would also have to chat with patients explaining the procedures being carried out and answering questions or concerns they have.
 Some patients may also require instructions on how to properly collect samples like urine.